joshp23/YOURLS-Snapshot/README.md

 * configure a cron job to keep up on cache maintanence

 #### Notes
-1. If you installed via binary, or some other method, make sure to take note of the location of the phantomjs binary.
+1. If you installed via binary make sure totake note of the location of the phantomjs binary.
 2. Your webserver needs to have write permissions in order to make the cache directory.
 If you run into errors, try making the director and setting `chmod 0777` manually.
 3. Please see the [TODO](https://github.com/joshp23/YOURLS-Snapshot/issues/1) list for future feature enhancements